Differential graded Brauer groups over dg-rings: Introduction

-In the present paper we answer the question how to define and study a Brauer group of a commutative or graded-commutative dg-algebra.
-We need to answer first the question what should be a dgAzumaya algebra.
-We propose two different dg-Brauer groups, denoted $\dgBr^I(K,d_K)$ and $\dgBr^{II}(K,d_K)$ below.
-They are related to each other, and in order to prove our main result, we need both concepts.
+In the present paper we answer the question what happens to the graded Brauer group of a $\Z$-graded algebra in the sense of \cite{CaenepeelBrauergroupsHopfalgebras,caenepeelvanoystaeyen} when the graded Azumaya algebras carry in addition a structure of a differential graded algebra.
+More generally, we answer the question how to define and study a Brauer group of a commutative or graded-commutative dg-algebra.
+We need to answer first the question what should be a dg-Azumaya algebra.

+We say that a dg-algebra $(A,d_A)$ over a graded-commutative dg-algebra $(K,d_K)$ is dg-Azumaya of the second kind if $A$ is graded-Azumaya over $K$.
+We prove in Proposition~\ref{groupstructureofdgbrauerofsecondkind} that this gives a well-defined dgBrauer group denoted $\dgBr^{II}(K,d_K)$.
+We should observe that a graded-commutative algebra $A=\bigoplus_{n\in\Z}A_n$ graded over $\Z$, is actually a graded algebra with group being cyclic of order $2$.

+where $B^{(0)}=\bigoplus_{n\in\Z}A_{2n}$ and $B^{(1)}=\bigoplus_{n\in\Z}A_{2n+1}$.
+Though similar, this situation is not quite the situation considered by C.T.C.
+Wall, since each of the components $B^{(0)}$ and $B^{(1)}$ is graded over $\Z$, whereas C.T.C.~Wall considers the case when $B^{(0)}$ and $B^{(1)}$ are ungraded.
+We hence get that $\dgBr^{II}(K,d_K)$ combines aspects of the Brauer-Wall group, and aspects of Caenepeel's graded-Brauer group.
+We indicate in Section~\ref{gradedcommutativegradedSection} their relation.

-More precisely, a dg-algebra $(A,d_A)$ over a (graded)-commutative dg-base ring $(K,d_K)$ is dg-Azumaya of the first kind if $\ker(d_A)$ is graded-Azumaya over $\ker(d_K)$ (cf \cite{AuslanderGoldman, caenepeelvanoystaeyen}).
+The experience in our previous investigations on the ring theory of dg-algebras indicates that the graded ring of cycles should control the behaviour.
+This motivates the alternative and more direct definition of a dg-Brauer group.
+A dg-algebra $(A,d_A)$ over a (graded)-commutative dg-base ring $(K,d_K)$ is dg-Azumaya of the first kind if $\ker(d_A)$ is graded-Azumaya over $\ker(d_K)$ (cf \cite{AuslanderGoldman, caenepeelvanoystaeyen}).
 Equivalence classes are those given by the cycles being equivalent in the graded setting.
 The product of two such algebras is the equivalence class of the tensor product of the cycles over $\ker(d_K)$ and then tensored over $\ker(d_K)$ with $K$, giving by this the differential obtained from $K$.
-This turns out that his defines a well-defined dgBrauer group (cf Proposition~\ref{grouplawindgbrI}), called $\dgBr^I(K,d_K)$.
-It is not too hard to show that this group is isomorphic to the graded Brauer group of $\ker(d_K)$ (cf Lemma~\ref{dgBrIisgrBr} and the Appendix).
+It turns out that his defines a well-defined dgBrauer group (cf Proposition~\ref{grouplawindgbrI}), called $\dgBr^I(K,d_K)$.
+It is not hard to show that this group is isomorphic to the graded Brauer-Wall group of $\ker(d_K)$ (cf Lemma~\ref{dgBrIisgrBr} and Appendix~\ref{Appendixsection}).

-Then, a second, and in its structure richer, dg-Brauer group is obtained by the following construction.
-A dg-algebra $(A,d_A)$ is called dg-Azumaya of the second kind if $A$ is graded-Azumaya over $K$.
-We prove in Proposition~\ref{groupstructureofdgbrauerofsecondkind} that this gives a well-defined dgBrauer group denoted $\dgBr^{II}(K,d_K)$.
-We always have a homomorphism